ybur-yug/volt_tutorial/README.md

 Every piece of knowledge must have a single, unambiguous, authoritative representation within a system.
 ```

-It would appear as if we are disappointing sensei, with this design pattern.
+It would appear as if we are disappointing sensei with this design pattern.
 But what
-is the core issue here, what is the real issue?
-Theoretically, this could be as
+is the core issue here?
+Theoretically, this could be as 'simple' as a massive refactoring.
-'simple' as a massive refactoring.
 Work utilizing abstraction to couple.
-This, however,
+This, however,would be insane.

-would be insane.
-There is a word in mathematics, isomorphism
+There is a word in mathematics, isomorphic

 ```
 i·so·mor·phic